 The Course Deets

-The Land to Trust races are a really unique opportunity to race on six different trail systems while benefitting two local non profits!
+The Dawnland races are a really unique opportunity to race on six different trail systems while benefitting two local non profits!

 The 25k solo and relay category will start the day on a 5k loop at Roberts Farm Preserve and then utilize a vehicle or support car to travel to Noyes Moutain to run a steep 4k lollipop.
 Then back in the car to Shepard's Farm for a rolling 8k lollipop through Witt Swamp and the farm preserve, running past a collection of awesome artwork and statues.
 Racers then head to Twin Bridges on the Crooked River parcel for another 4-5k loop through lush forest before making the final car ride to Hawk Mt, racing new trail up to the finish line at the overlook gazing south across Bear Pond towards Sebago.